mendix/docs/content/en/docs/appstore/use-content/modules/mendix-feedback.md

 ### Widget Cannot Be Read

-If you see the following error, click **close** and then go to your widget folder to remove the duplicate old widget.
+If you see the following error, click **close** and then remove the duplicate old widget from your app’s folder ‘/widgets’.
+Look for ‘SprintrFeedbackWidget.mpk’.

 {{< figure src="/attachments/appstore/use-content/modules/mendix-feedback/widget-error.png" width="600px" class="no-border" >}}